Bankruptcy and Taxes

 Sorting through bankruptcy and taxes is a very complicated analysis.
 Income taxes can usually be discharged in bankruptcy if each of the following three conditions is met:

 Three years must have elapsed since the income tax return was due.

 More than three years must have elapsed between the date the income tax return was due, including extensions, and the date your bankruptcy petition is filed.
 The three-year time period does not expire until the due date for filing the tax return.
 For federal income taxes, if no extension is requested, the three-year time period will elapse on April 15 of the 3rd year following the tax year in question.
-If an automatic extension is requested, the 3 year time period will not expire until the last date of the extension period (usually August 15 or October 15).
+If an automatic extension is requested, the 3 year time period will not expire until the last date of the extension period (usually October 15).
 The last due date for filing the return is the proper date for determining if the 3 year age rule has been satisfied.
 The date the taxpayer actually files the return is irrelevant.

 You must have filed the income tax return more than two years ago.